sebastianjolly/Trex-Runner-Bot/README.md

 # Trex-Runner-Bot
-This is a Google Chrome Trex bot I made.
+This is the Google Chrome T-Rex game.

 # How To Use:
-Open up the index.html file with Google Chrome
+1) Clone or download the project files.

-Enjoy either playing the game normally or by activating the bot!
+2) Open up the index.html file with Google Chrome.